 American Buffalo Gold Coin

-The American Buffalo coin was first minted in 2006 and has become one of the most collectible gold coins.
-The gold used in this coin is 24 karat (.999) and is somewhat less “wear-resistant” than other investment-grade bullion.
+The American Buffalo coin was first minted in 2006 and has become one of the most collectible gold coins in the world.

 The coin’s obverse features a design by James Earle Fraser that was used on American gold coins in the early 1900s.
-The coin’s reverse features an American buffalo, a bison.
+The coin’s reverse features an American bison, also known as a buffalo.

-These coins’ weight denominations of 1/2 oz, 1/4 oz, and 1/10 oz were only available in 2008.
+The weight denominations of these coins, 1/2 oz, 1/4 oz, and 1/10 oz, were only available in 2008.
 At present, only 1 oz is available for production and sale.

 Australian Gold Kangaroo Coin

-The Australian Gold Kangaroo was first minted in 1986 and is one of the most collectible gold coins.
-This coin is also known as the Australian Gold Nugget, and each coin carries a gold purity of 999.999 out of 1,000 parts pure.
+The Australian Gold Kangaroo was first minted in 1986 and is one of the most collectible gold coins in the world.
+This coin is also known as the Australian Gold Nugget, and the Australian Gold Kangaroo coins have a purity of .9999 (99.99%) fine gold

-The reverse side features a hopping kangaroo design, while the obverse features Queen Elizabeth II.
+The reverse side features a hopping kangaroo design, while the obverse features the effigy of Queen Elizabeth II.

 The Australian Gold Kangaroo is minted in denominations of